 Add a new line for each criteria necessary.
 The most common query you’ll need is one to show open items assigned to a combination of individuals and roles.
-This example is provided in the screenshot below.
-To accomplish this, set Resolution equal to Open and Assign To equal to each user ID and role name within your unit (using OR’s after the first user or role as seen below).
+This example is provided in the screenshots below.
 When you’re finished creating your query, make sure to click the save button (circled in blue in the screenshot).
 You can run your query at any time with the run button (circled in black in the screenshot).
-Results will be displayed in the box below, and can be opened and exported directly from this view.
+Results will be displayed in the box below the query, and can be opened and exported directly from this view.
 After your search is saved, you can come back to it at any time by entering the search screen and double clicking the saved search on the left.
+System limitation: Each query is limited to 6 rows of code.
+Thus, you may need to design two or three queries to ensure you can view all of your open items.